Homeoblock™ & DNA Appliance®

 If patients say that they feel that their lower jaw is too small and not strong enough in appearance, generally speaking, Homeoblock treatment can definitely provide some improvement.
 The treatment results normally in a strengthening in the appearance of the jaw.
 In some cases, there appears to be a lengthening of the ramus and an increase in the gonial angle, with an overall better proportioning to the face.
 This type of result is very pleasing to the patient.
 Look at the chin region.
 Is there a “double-chin” with an enlarged submandibular space secondary to obesity or mandibular retrusion?
 Also note that some Class III patients that appear to have a prominent mandible are treatable with the Homeoblock appliance.
 In those cases, expect fuller lips, which will be a significant enhancement to facial appearance post-treatment.

-Below are case studies that Dr. Belfor has shared after 12 months of Homeoblock treatment.
+Below are case studies that of patients of Dr. Roca over 12 months of treatment.

 We look at the mouth.